Sheryoo/Agri-tech360-live/README.md

     $ python3 app.py

-To see your application, access this url in your browser:
+To see your application, access this URL in your browser:

     http://{HOST}:{PORT}